tgdwyer/tgdwyer.github.io/_chapters/haskell1.md

 fibs n = fibs (n-1) + fibs (n-2) -- recursive definition
 ```

-Then (assuming you've [installed the Haskell compiler GHC](https://www.haskell.org/ghcup/)) load it into GHCi like so:
+Then load it into GHCi like so:

 ```bash
 ghci fibs.hs